 Trip odometer: Registers the miles (kilometers) of individual journeys.

-Press the SELECT/RESET control once to switch from the odometer to the trip odometer.
-Press the control again to select Trip A and Trip B features.
-To reset the trip, press and hold the control again until the trip reading is 0.0 miles.
+Press the SELECT/RESET stem once to switch from the odometer to the trip odometer.
+Press the stem again to select Trip A and Trip B features.
+To recet the trip, proce and features.
+To reset the trip, press and hold the stem again until the trip reading is 0.0 miles.